 A common staple item found in most freezers across America, peas are among the most popular vegetables worldwide.
 Peas are technically legumes (pulses), along with beans and lentils, which have enjoyed a recent resurgence as more people appreciate the merits of a whole food, plant-focused diet.

-Each part of the pea plant has its own mix of nutrients and health benefits, which is why it’s worth taking a broader look at peas and the entire pea-yielding plant.
+Each part of the pea plant has its own mix of nutrients and health benefits, which is why it is worth taking a broader look at peas and the entire pea-yielding plant.

 Peas are miniature marvels with features all their own.
 Their main phytonutrient is quercetin, an important flavonoid antioxidant.
-Despite being a legume, their nutritional profile is such that they can be incorporated into a “paleo” diet because they are lower in phytates and lectins than other legumes, high in fiber, and contain resistant starch that help keep post-prandial blood sugar levels steady.
-But that’s not all:
+Despite being a legume, their nutritional profile is such that they can be incorporated into a “paleo” diet because they are lower in phytates and lectins than other legumes, high in fiber, and contain resistant starch that helps keep post-prandial blood sugar levels steady.
+But that is not all:

 - Peas are a great source of highly digestible protein and are high in glutamine, an important amino acid for gut health and muscle recovery.

 - Considered a methylation-supportive food, peas are high in folate, magnesium, phosphorus, potassium, and trace minerals.

 - Potassium and phosphorus found in peas also make it supportive of bone health.